 If the oil fails, apply and remove make-up remover with a soft cloth or cotton pad.

 Always select a product designed for sensitive skin, as this method may be irritating for your little one.
 Also, make sure you rinse away any residues with warm water.

 Make-up Removing Wipes

-Make-up removing wipes are another great solution, and, as a bonus, you won’t have to ruin any cloths.
+Make-up-removing wipes are another great solution, and, as a bonus, you won’t have to ruin any clothes.